6c37/visage/README.md

 ## Others
 For animations, check out [Otouto!](https://github.com/SkyCorp/Otouto)

-Feel free to submit feedback! this helps us improve the default code.
+Feel free to submit feedback!
 And as always, use the issues tracker if you run into any nasty bugs with the base CSS.